canvas-medical/pydian/README.md

 Pydian defines a special `get` function that provides a simple syntax for:
 - Getting nested items
     - Chain gets with `.`
-    - Index lists like lists
+    - Index into lists
     - Unwrap a list of dicts with `[*]`
-- Chaining successful operations with `then`
+- Chaining successful operations with `apply`
 - Specifying conditional dropping (see [below](./README.md#conditional-dropping))

 `None` handling is built-in which reduces boilerplate code!